Home Our Hope

 Canon 38 - It is not lawful to receive unleavened bread from the Jews, nor to be partakers of their impiety.

-Romans did not like Jews and Christian Romans didn't want to act like Jews, be seen with Jews, or to be associated with Jews.
-Jews specifically, and semites generally, were considered crude people.
+Romans did not like Jews, and Christian Romans didn't want to act like Jews, be seen with Jews, or be associated with Jews.
+Jews specifically, and Semites generally, were considered crude people.
 In fact they were all ordered to leave Rome during New Testament times.

 And there he found one man, who was a Jew, whose name was Aqilaus, who was from Pontus, who at that time had come from the country of Italia, he and Priscilla his wife, because Claudius Caesar had ordered all the Jews to leave Rome, and he came to them.
 (Acts 18:2)

-Some of the people who reject the Sabbath also reject the idea that the RCC were the ones who changed it.
+Some of the people who reject the Sabbath also reject the idea that the RCC was the one who changed it.
 It's awkward for Protestants to accept that they are doing what a Pope commanded.
-Whatever, the RCC claim they did it and they have the historical documentation to prove it.
+Whatever, the RCC claims that they did it, and they have the historical documentation to prove it.

 Reformation